45+ employee newsletter ideas for January 2023

 It’s January (Happy New Year!), and a lot of folks are working through their holiday hangover!
 You may be wondering how to get your employees to bounce back from the holidays and re-engage with your content and goals.
-Never fear, we have compiled 45+ fun and creative employee newsletter ideas for January to ease your employees back into the rhythm of things, and set them (and you) up for success!
+Never fear; we’ve put together 45+ fun and creative employee newsletter ideas for January to ease your employees back into the rhythm of things and set them (and you) up for success!

 January 1: New Year’s Day

-January 2: National Buffet Day (Team lunch idea anyone?)
+January 2: National Buffet Day (Team lunch idea, anyone?), World Introvert Day

 January 4: National Spaghetti Day, National Trivia Day, World Braille Day